-Some students complain that triangulation is an arbitrary method that exists only in a teaching lab — but in defense, disagree.
+Some students complain that triangulation is an arbitrary method that exists only in a teaching lab, but in defense, they disagree.
 When cupping samples, you must triangulate tastes regularly.
-In a five sample cupping it’s common to come across single off-cups.
+In a five-sample cupping, it’s common to come across single off-cups.
 Being able to identify the offender is a valuable skill.
-Triangulation skill is use both in quality control and purchasing.
+Triangulation skills are used both in quality control and purchasing.

-To practice for the triangulation skills exam, select four similar coffees and have a friend setup a cupping table.
+Select four similar coffees to practice for the triangulation skills exam and have a friend set up a cupping table.
 Use six sets of three cups following SCA cupping protocols, where two cups in each set use the same coffee.
-Where possible, the exercise should be conducted in a dark room or under red lights.
+The exercise should be conducted in a dark room or under red lights where possible.
 The lack of light eliminates any visible differences between the coffee samples.

-Increase the degree of difficulty by advancing to multiple coffees samples from one origin or different lots from one estate.
+Increase the degree of difficulty by advancing to multiple coffee samples from one origin or different lots from one estate.
 During the exercise, don’t focus on any one sensory characteristic.
-Clues exist in fragrance/aroma, flavor, acidity, body or aftertaste that will identify your odd-cup-out.
+Clues exist in fragrance/aroma, flavor, acidity, body, or aftertaste that will identify your odd cup out.
 Use all of the skills that you learned from cupping.

-When testing, try to identify all that you can from dry fragrance alone, then confirm with the aroma and taste.
-Remember coffee characteristics change as the sample cools.
+When testing, identify all you can from dry fragrance alone, then confirm with the aroma and taste.
+Remember, coffee characteristics change as the sample cools.

 Don’t panic if you do not immediately recognize the correct answer.
-Keeping a cool head is key.
+Keeping a cool head is vital.